 When night falls, go to one of the traditional night markets to explore the mouthwatering choices of Taiwanese cuisine.
 The Shilin Market is the most famous, but others – like the Linjiang Street Night Market – can also be found throughout the city.
 And do not forget to order and try bubble tea!

-And since you've come so far, take a day to get to know one of the nearby towns.
-A quick ride from Taipei already offers a change of scenery, and gives you the opportunity to have some views of the Pacific Ocean.
+And since you’ve come so far, take a day to get to know one of the nearby towns.
+A quick ride from Taipei already offers a change of scenery and gives you the opportunity to have some views of the Pacific Ocean.
 Jiufen and Pinxi are the main and most popular choices for day trips.
+Find out more about Visiting Northern Taiwan: a day trip from Taipei.

 Where to stay in Tapei